UT Arlington Mavericks men's wheelchair basketball: Coaches

 Jim Hayes, originally from Fort Worth, Texas, graduated from UTA in 1974 and spent his entire professional career at the university.
 He served as the director of UTA's program for disabled students.
 In 1976, Hayes founded the UTA Freewheelers.
 In 1988, he led the team as they joined the NWBA's Intercollegiate Division and changed their name to the Movin' Mavs.
 He coached the team until his death in May 2008.
 He was posthumously inducted into the NWBA Intercollegiate Division Hall of Fame in March 2012.
 Under Hayes, the team won seven national championships.

 Doug Garner, originally from Camden, Arkansas, joined the Movin' Mavs as an assistant coach for Jim Hayes in 2007.
 After Hayes' death, he was named interim head coach, and was promoted to head coach on October 15, 2008.
 Garner was inducted into the NWBA's Hall of Fame in March 2019.
-Under Garner, the Movin' Mavs have won two national championships, in 2017 and 2021.
+Under Garner, the Movin' Mavs won three national championships, in 2017, 2021 and 2022.